 One of the easiest ways to do this, is also one of the most beneficial: write the words “I Am Enough” on a piece of paper and put it everywhere that you regularly look throughout your day.
 On your mirror, on the dash of your car, in your closet.
 Make those words the background on your phone.
 “I Am Enough”.

-This idea came from Marissa Peer’s book, “I Am Enough: Mark Your Mirror and Change Your Life”.
+These ideas came from Marisa Peer and her book “I am Enough: Mark Your Mirror Change Your Life”

 When I heard her talk about this the first time, I was highly skeptical.
 It seemed way too simple.
 But that’s the funny thing, as complex as our brains are, they seek out simple ways to do things whenever possible.
 If our brains can do the same thing over and over again, without working too hard, they will.
 This is why, if we don’t pay attention, we have the same thoughts over and over, every day.
 If we don’t challenge these thoughts, and ask why we have them, or ask if they are still relevant to our today, they just keep right on coming.

 So those feelings of not being good enough – that may have started when we were younger and our parents acted like we were always bothering them, or when someone at school told us we were annoying, or when a group didn’t include us – just keep cycling around until we challenge them, and make efforts to change them.